Does my auto insurance cover rental cars?

 • You are taking the rental car for local use in the United States or Canada.

-• Currently, the insurance policy that I have is totaled at three kinds, which includes liability, collision, and comprehensive.
+• Currently, the insurance policy that I have is totalled at three kinds, which includes liability, collision, and comprehensive.

 • The rental car is not unique that is it is not a luxury car or a car for moving cars.